National Pollutant Discharge Elimination System (NPDES) Permit Program

 - Public Participation/Involvement: Comply with State and local public notice requirements and encourage other avenues for citizen involvement.

-- Illicit Discharge Detection and Elimination: Implement a plan to detect and eliminate any non-stormwater discharges to the MS4 and create a system map showing outfall locations.
+- Illicit Discharge Detection and Elimination: Implement a plan to detect and eliminate any non-stormwater discharges to the Municipal Separate Storm Sewer System (MS4) and create a system map showing outfall locations.
 See the Glossary for more information.

 - Construction Site Runoff Control: Implement and enforce an erosion and sediment control program for construction activities.